-We continue to realise the following benefits from the award of contracts:
+We continued to realise the following benefits from the award of contracts:

-Pro bono legal services to social enterprises.
+- pro bono legal services to social enterprises - the provision of approved work placements for secondary school pupils and support for events to promote and encourage entrepreneurship - an opportunity for a modern apprentice to be involved in the delivery of the contract

-- The provision of approved work placements for secondary school pupils and support for events to promote and encourage entrepreneurship. - An opportunity for a modern apprentice to be involved in the delivery of the contract. - Free advice and help to charity and not for profit clients around financial and fundraising activities.
-As a new client, we have access to this. - A commitment to working with us in supporting charitable causes. - A commitment to work closely with Elevator on the Dundee Accelerator Programme and provide financial and specialist business improvement advice to the business incubator which assists fledgling companies to become market and investor ready. - Recruitment of school leavers for Association of Accounting Technicians (AAT) via the modern apprenticeship route and the Institute of Chartered Accountants of Scotland (ICAS) direct entry route towards the CA qualification.
+- free advice and help to charity and not for profit clients around financial and fundraising activities.
+As a new client, we have access to this - a commitment to working with us in supporting charitable causes - a commitment to work closely with Elevator on the Dundee Accelerator Programme and provide financial and specialist business improvement advice to the business incubator which assists fledgling companies to become market and investor ready - recruitment of school leavers for Association of Accounting Technicians (AAT) via the modern apprenticeship route and the Institute of Chartered Accountants of Scotland (ICAS) direct entry route towards the CA qualification.